Sanzhi UFO houses

-The Sanzhi UFO Houses (三芝飛碟屋 (Sānzhī Fēidiéwū)), also known as the UFO houses of Sanjhih, Sanjhih pod houses or Sanjhih Pod City, were a set of abandoned and never completed pod-shaped buildings in Sanzhi District, New Taipei, Taiwan.
+The Sanzhi UFO Houses (三芝飛碟屋 (Sānzhī Fēidiéwū)), also known as the UFO houses of Sanjhih, Sanjhih pod houses or Sanjhih Pod City, were a set of abandoned and never-completed pod-shaped buildings in Sanzhi District, New Taipei, Taiwan.
 The buildings resembled Futuro houses, some examples of which can be found elsewhere in Taiwan.
 The site where the buildings were located was owned by Hung Kuo Group.

 Construction and abandonment

 The UFO houses were constructed beginning in 1978.
 They were intended as a vacation resort in a part of the northern coast adjacent to Tamsui, and were marketed towards U.S. military officers coming from their East Asian postings.
-However, the project was abandoned in 1980 due to investment losses and several car accident deaths and suicides during construction, which is said to have been caused by the inauspicious act of bisecting the Chinese dragon sculpture located near the resort gates for widening the road to the buildings.
+However, the project was abandoned in 1980 due to investment losses as well as several car accident deaths and suicides during construction, which is thought to have been caused by the inauspicious act of bisecting the Chinese dragon sculpture located near the resort gates for widening the road to the buildings.
 Other stories indicated that the site was the former burial ground for Dutch soldiers.

 The pod-like buildings became a minor tourist attraction due in part to their unusual architecture.
-The structures have since been the subject of a film, used as a location by MTV for cinematography, photographed by people, and become a subject in online discussions, described as a ghost town or "ruins of the future".
+The structures became the subject of a film, used as a location by MTV for cinematography, and became a subject in online discussions, described as a ghost town or "ruins of the future".

 Demolition

-The buildings were scheduled to be torn down in late 2008, despite an online petition to retain one of the structures as a museum.
+The buildings were scheduled to be torn down in late 2008, despite an online petition to retain at least one of the structures as a museum.
 Demolition work on the site began on December 29, 2008, with plans to redevelop the site into a tourist attraction with hotels and beach facilities.

-By 2010, all of the UFO houses were demolished, and the site was in the process of being converted to a commercial seaside resort and waterpark.
+Some sources indicate that most of the houses were demolished in 2010, and the site was in the process of being converted to a commercial seaside resort and waterpark.